(Last updated: 19th July 2020, 5pm)

 MIAT Mongolian Airlines initially filed for a repatriation flight in early May, however this ended up happening in June owing to a lack of initial interest.

 Pakistan International Airlines mounts a rescue flight for stranded Pakistanis

 Melbourne on the 26th April bid farewell to a Pakistan International Airlines (PIA) Boeing 777-200LR carrying 250 stranded Pakistanis back to Lahore.
 This flight was organised by the High Commission of Pakistan Canberra.

 Brisbane on the 26th April welcomed EgyptAir for the first time in its history, with the Boeing 787-9 mounting a repatriation mission from Lungi, Sierra Leone with fuel stops in Cairo and Manila.
 Originally, the aircraft was supposed to go to Sydney however this changed to Brisbane at the last minute.

-The aircraft was scheduled to leave Brisbane on the 27th April direct to Cairo.
+The aircraft left Brisbane on the 27th April direct to Cairo.